gwww/upb-lib/README.md

 ## Overview

-Details TBD

 Simplest thing right now is when in the root of the git repo that you have cloned is to enter the command `bin/simple`.
-You need the environment variable `UPBPIM_URL` set.
-Mine is set to `serial:///dev/cu.KeySerial1` on a MacBook.
-What is constant is `serial://` followed by the USB port that the PIM is on, which in my case is `/dev/cu.KeySerial1`.
-On Windows is might be something like `COM1`.
+This program requires that the environment variable `UPBPIM_URL` set to indicate how to connect to the PIM.
+For example, `serial:///dev/cu.KeySerial1` connects to the PIM on a serial port (`serial://`) `/dev/cu/KeySerial1`.
+On Windows something like `serial://COM1` might work.

 Also required is a `UPStart` export file.
-Mine is in the `bin` directory and named `upb.upe`.
-The `simple` program looks for it there.
+The `bin/simple` program looks for it in the same directory as where the program is (i.e.: `bin`) and assumes that it is named `upb.upe`.

-This is all under very active development and will change.
-But if you really want to get up and running...
-Go for it!

 ## Configuration